SHARE

 • Replace the full quantity of heavy cream (1 cup / 250 ml) with oat creamer

-If using only oat milk, substitute the total quantity of milk and cream with 3 cups (750 ml) of oat milk.
+If using only oat milk, substitute 3 cups (750 ml) of oat milk for the total quantity of milk and cream.

 Alternatively, you can use other plant-based milks and cream, keeping the same milk-to-cream ratio for the best texture.
-Always make sure the vegan products you choose can withstand being heated and boiled to avoid the maple gelato turning grainy.
+Always make sure the vegan products you choose can withstand heating and boiling to prevent the maple gelato from turning grainy.
 Products labeled with the word “Barista” or “coffee” are sure picks: it means they can be heated without curdling.

 Top view of vibrant gelato bowls in yellow, purple, and brown, adorned with lemon slices, popcorn, blueberries, and nuts.
 Text overlay: Italian Cooking Class: How to Make Gelato – tips, recipes + video masterclass.
 Dive into the art of creating your own luscious flavors!. // FoodNouveau.com